nicfontaine/clpsm/README.md

 # Use

-- Run w/ no arguement.
+- Run w/ no arguement
 ```bash
 $ clpsm    # single paragraph is copied to clipboard, test w/ ctrl+v into text editor. nice.
 ```